iterative/dvc.org/content/docs/command-reference/plots/index.md

 ### Supported file formats

-Plot metrics can be organized as data series in JSON, YAML (in YAML 1.2 format), CSV, or TSV files.
+Plot metrics can be organized as data series in JSON, YAML 1.2, CSV, or TSV files.
 DVC expects to see an array (or multiple arrays) of objects (usually _float numbers_) in the file.